 This also applies to everyone else in your group.
 We will ask you about this when you reserve your ticket.
 You will also be asked about these symptoms at the cash register.

-Tickets can be reserved online and for a specific date and time.
+Tickets may only be reserved online and for a specific date and time.

-You can scan your tickets from your phone at the cash register.
+Your tickets can be scanned from your phone at the cash register.

 Do you have any questions about tickets already purchased without a time slot?
 Or other questions about your visit?
 Give us a ring at +31 (0)70-4277730 or send an email to firstname.lastname@example.org.